-Want to know what sets the super-successful apart from the wannabes?
+Ready to figure out how to change your mindset and know what sets the super-successful apart from the wannabes?

 It’s not endless amounts of money, brilliant ideas, or even influential friends.